-You must have heard about lots of people making quick money with lot less trading capital.
-The reason is that these are purely one of cases.
+You must have heard about lots of people making quick money with a lot less trading capital.
+The reason is that these are purely one of the cases.

-And if not, then you should know that most of people who enter in the field of trading leave trading within first month because they have lost their money.
+And if not, then you should know that most people who enter the field of trading leave trading within the first month because they have lost their money.

 How to add risk per trade to calculate trading capital required?

-This factor is even more important then calculating from what you need per month.
-But, still I am telling it here, after the other two factors.
+This factor is even more important than calculating what you need per month.
+But, still, I am telling it here, after the other two factors.

-You see, unless you have reality test about what all it takes to develop trading as business and income generating, there are high chances you won’t calculate the risk that comes with each trading decision.
+You see unless you have a reality test about what all it takes to develop trading as a business and income-generating, there are high chances you won’t calculate the risk that comes with each trading decision.

 Risk Management is a full topic in itself, for which read:

-This seems like very cautious figure, but believe me, it is not.
+This seems like a very cautious figure, but believe me, it is not.